Kuadrant/authorino/docs/features.md

 **Notes on evaluator caching**

 _Capacity_ - By default, each cache namespace is limited to 1 mb.
 Entries will be evicted following First-In-First-Out (FIFO) policy to release space.
-The individual capacity of cache namespaces is set at the level of the Authorino instance (via `EVALUATOR_CACHE_SIZE` environment variable or `spec.evaluatorCacheSize` field of the `Authorino` CR).
+The individual capacity of cache namespaces is set at the level of the Authorino instance (via `--evaluator-cache-size` command-line flag or `spec.evaluatorCacheSize` field of the `Authorino` CR).

 _Usage_ - Avoid caching objects whose evaluation is considered to be relatively cheap.
 Examples of operations associated to Authorino auth features that are usually NOT worth caching: validation of JSON Web Tokens (JWT), Kubernetes TokenReviews and SubjectAccessReviews, API key validation, simple JSON pattern-matching authorization rules, simple OPA policies.
 Examples of operations where caching may be desired: OAuth2 token introspection, fetching of metadata from external sources (via HTTP request), complex OPA policies.